jdoleary/Spellmasons/tasks.md

     - set destruct

 - Figure out how to allow units to all move and attack in the context of destruct, because it changes it's health when it destructs

+## Notes
+- Do not mix Svelte with the gamestate